y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction/README.md

 ```
 ipython notebook
 ```
-7. Click on `Titanic.ipynb` on the IPython Notebook dasboard and enjoy!
+7. Click on files with `.ipynb` extension on the IPython Notebook dasboard and enjoy!
 8. When you're done deactivate the virtual environment with
 ```
 deactivate